 What is Private Labeling?

-These are brands that are owned by a retail store or a retail store that takes the help of the third-party manufacturer to make a brand under its name.
+These are brands that are owned by a retail store or a retail store that takes the help of the third-party manufacturer to make a brand under its name Private Labeling and White Labeling .

-For example: I have a retail store, and my store contains products from different brands and company names.
-I have one product, maybe some kind of chips or a food item that is made in-house and that product is only sold at my store.
+For example, I have a retail store, and my store contains products from different brands and company names.
 That product has my brand name.
 So, I hope this clears your confusion.

 Private labels have a low cost but fetch better margins, which proves to be a lucrative investment.